 It’s easier to make requests to recruit, authorise roles and post job ads when you use an Applicant Tracking System in education.
 So, you’ll get off to a flying start quicker, achieving more in less time due to –

 - Configurable requisition form feeding into the ad process.

-- Structured user permissions allowing stakeholders access to the Applicant Tracking System at the relevant time/s during the recruitment process.
+- Structured user permissions allow stakeholders access to the Applicant Tracking System at the relevant time/s during the recruitment process.
 You have complete control over who accesses the Applicant Tracking System across Trust central team members, cluster HR team members, and in-house school team members.
-Also, when using an Applicant Tracking System in education you can customise access rights for each user permission.
+Also, when using an Applicant Tracking System in education you can customise access rights for each user's permission.

 - Templated job ad creation that promotes the school, college, university, and Trust.
 Templated job ads are customisable per role for optimum brand consistency.

 You already know the educational recruitment process can be notoriously long-winded.
-Traditional manual scanning and uploading of documents is known to deter applicants from applying for teaching vacancies.
-Because it’s time- consuming and laborious for them to apply.
+Traditional manual scanning and uploading of documents are known to deter applicants from applying for teaching vacancies.
+Because it’s time-consuming and laborious for them to apply.